With Love and a Major Organ

 But Violet feels a grey hole expanding in her gut she can’t control.

 Millie is throwing a Murder Mystery Party to celebrate her 30th birthday.
 She’s booked an AirBnB in the woods and invited all her oldest friends.
-Alex, her boyfriend, is planning a surprise proposal, but keeps getting sidetracked by work emails and Millie’s fixation with looking through friends of friends’ Facebook photo albums.
+Alex, her boyfriend, is planning a surprise proposal, but keeps getting sidetracked by social media demands.
+People keep cancelling, and everything is stilted with the friends who do show up.
+It’s only when the they take on their Murder Mystery characters that real feelings and secrets emerge.

 Just because you can stay in touch with everyone, doesn’t mean you should.